Wigner crystallization of electrons in a one-dimensional lattice: a condensation in the space of states: Characteristic values of the screened Coulomb energy

 \subsection{Minimum of $V$}

-Let us evaluate the minima $\min V$, i.e., the value of $V$ evaluated in any of its $q$ GSs (we recall that the density is $\varrho=p/q$ with $p$ and $q$ coprimes).
+Let us evaluate the minima $\min V$, i.e., the value of $V$ evaluated in any of its $q$ GSs (we recall that the filling is $\varrho=p/q$ with $p$ and $q$ coprimes).
 The GS of $V$ takes the following expression

-where $[\cdot]$ stands for integer part and $r(j)$ represents the position of the $(j+1)$th particle~\cite{Slavin2005}.
-When $N/N_\mathrm{p}$ is an integer, we have $r(j)=1+N/N_\mathrm{p} j$ and in the ring, where the distance is defined as in (\ref{ring}), the above expression simplifies neatly in
+where $[\cdot]$ stands for integer part and $r(j)$ represents the position of the $(j+1)$th particle~\cite{SM_Slavin2005}.
+When $N/N_{p}$ is an integer (i.e., when $p=1$), we have $r(j)=1+N/N_{p} j$ and in the ring, where the distance is defined as in (\ref{ring}), the above expression simplifies neatly in

-When instead $N/N_\mathrm{p}$ is not an integer, the approximation $r(j)\simeq 1+N/N_\mathrm{p} j$ will produce in general non integer values above and below the corresponding exact values of $r(j)$.
-For large values of $N$ and $N_\mathrm{p}$ with $N_\mathrm{p}/N$ fixed, these above and below approximations will tend to be somehow distributed around the exact values of $r(j)$.
-In such a limit we can hence still use Eq. (\ref{MinV0}) as an approximation and, from the explicit expression of the $v_{i,j}$ we get (we suppose $N_\mathrm{p}$ odd as in the main paper)
+When instead $N/N_{p}$ is not an integer, the approximation $r(j)\simeq 1+N/N_{p} j$ will produce in general not integer values above and below the corresponding exact values of $r(j)$.
+For large values of $N$ and $N_{p}$ with $N_{p}/N$ fixed, these above and below approximations will tend to be somehow distributed around the exact values of $r(j)$.
+In such a limit we can hence still use Eq. (\ref{MinV0}) as an approximation and, from the explicit expression of the $v_{i,j}$ we get (we suppose $N_{p}$ odd as in the Letter)